 The course prerequisites are: AP Chemistry 5 or equivalent; AP Calculus AB 4 or equivalent; good performance in high school physics or Physics SAT II; and permission of the department.
+International equivalents are accepted.
 Intended chemistry and biochemistry majors are encouraged to take General Physics I and II (PHYS-UA 11, 12) as freshmen with Advanced General Chemistry.
 Corequisite: Calculus II (MATH-UA 122).

 Students considering the major or minor who have no AP credit or previous coursework but have gained a good knowledge of programming on their own are strongly advised to take a placement examination in the Department of Computer Science for possible waiver from CSCI-UA 2 and admission to CSCI-UA 101.

 All students interested in taking Introduction to Computer Science (CSCI-UA 101) must take Introduction to Computer Programming (CSCI-UA 2) or pass the Placement Exam.

 Information about our Placement Exam can be found at: